 ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
 Use the menu to see other pages.

-Doctors are working to learn more about breast cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about breast cancer in men, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-- Improved radiation therapy to lower the risk of side effects
+Radiation therapy advances.
+Testing improved radiation therapy to lower the risk of side effects.

-- Clinical trials are underway to find better ways of reducing symptoms and side effects of current breast cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Finding better ways of reducing symptoms and side effects of current breast cancer treatments to improve comfort and quality of life for patients.